 44 As for your male and your female slaves, whom you may have from the nations that are around you, from them you may buy male and female slaves.
 45 Moreover, of the children of the aliens who live among you, of them you may buy, and of their families who are with you, which they have conceived in your land; and they will be your property.
 46 You may make them an inheritance for your children after you, to hold for a possession.
 Of them you may take your slaves forever, but over your brothers, the Israelites, you shall not rule one over another with harshness.

 47 If an alien or temporary resident with you becomes rich, and your brother beside him has grown poor and sells himself to the stranger or foreigner living among you, or to a member of the foreigner’s family, 48 after he is sold he may be redeemed.
 One of his brothers may redeem him; 49 or his uncle or his uncle’s son may redeem him, or any who is a close relative to him of his family may redeem him; or if he has grown rich, he may redeem himself.

 50 He shall calculate with him who bought him, from the year that he sold himself to him, to the Year of Jubilee.
 The price of his sale shall be according to the number of years he is with him and based on the standard time of a hired servant.

-51 If there are many years remaining, according to them he shall give back the price of his redemption out of the money that he was bought for.
+51 If there are many years remaining, according to them he shall give back the price of his redemption from the money from which he was bought.

 52 If there remain but a few years to the year of jubilee, then he shall calculate the price with him and according to his years of service he shall give back the price of his redemption.